Angel Face (1953 film)

 Angel Face is a 1953 American film noir directed by Otto Preminger, starring Robert Mitchum and Jean Simmons, and featuring Leon Ames and Barbara O'Neil.

-It was filmed on location in Beverly Hills, California.
+Angel Face was produced under a tight 18-day schedule beginning in June 1952, with a budget under $1 million.
+Preminger, reportedly hired by Howard Hughes to pressure Simmons over contract disputes, clashed with both Simmons and Mitchum while filming on location in Beverly Hills, California.
+During one scene, Mitchum famously slapped Preminger after repeated takes.
+Despite on-set conflicts, Simmons later recalled enjoying the production.
+The film was released on February 11, 1953.
+Critics praised the film's stylistic rigor and psychological depth.
+Alain Silver highlighted its exploration of destructive sexuality through Preminger's visual composition and Mitchum's performance.
+Jean-Luc Godard ranked it among the top American sound films.

 Plot

 Frank Jessup is an ambulance driver who dreams of running his own repair shop for sportscars.
-One evening, while responding to an emergency call, he meets beautiful heiress Diane Tremayne.
-Frank soon alienates his girlfriend, Mary Wilton.
-When the Tremayne family offers Frank a job as a chauffeur, with his own rooms on the estate, he accepts.
+One evening, while responding to an emergency call at a posh estate, he meets beautiful heiress Diane Tremayne.
+Intrigued, Diane devises a series of seemingly happenstance meetings with Frank, and a relationship between them ensues.
+As a result, Frank alienates his girlfriend, Mary Wilton.
+When the Tremayne family offers Frank a job as chauffeur, with his own rooms on the estate.
+He accepts.

 One afternoon, as Diane's father and stepmother start their car to drive to town, their vehicle mysteriously reverses when geared to drive forward.
 It careens backwards down a steep cliff, killing both occupants.
 As Diane is the sole heir to their fortune, she comes under suspicion for murder.
 Frank is also suspected of having tampered with the vehicle's transmission.
 Fred Barrett, their defense attorney, persuades them to marry to curry the jury's favor.
+Frank is reluctant but consents.

-The district attorney has no real concrete evidence, and they are found not guilty.
-Afterward, Frank tells Diane that he is ending their sham marriage.
-He tries to make up with Mary, but she wants nothing to do with him.
-Diane, overcome with a sense of guilt, goes to Barrett and tells him she wishes to have her statement written down and witnessed; she states that she and she alone committed the murders.
-However, Barrett informs her that she cannot be tried again, due to double jeopardy.
-When Frank returns to the Tremayne estate to get his belongings.
-He has called for a taxi, but Diane offers to drive him to the station.
+The prosecuting attorney has no concrete evidence, so Frank and Diane are found not guilty.
+Afterwards, Frank tells Diane he is ending their sham marriage.
+He tries to make up with his ex-girlfriend Mary, but she wants nothing to do with him.
+Diane, overcome with a sense of guilt, sees her lawyer, Barrett, and tells him she wishes to confess to the murder of her parents.
+However, Barrett informs her that, under the law, she cannot be tried again for the same crime.
+Later, Frank returns to the Tremayne estate to retrieve his belongings.
+He had arranged for a taxi beforehand, but Diane offers to drive him to the station.
 He accepts.
-After putting the car in gear, Diane accelerates backwards, crashing down the cliff.
+After putting the car in gear, Diane intentionally accelerates backwards, violently crashing down the cliff, killing them both.